Current to the best of our knowledge on August 18th, 2020

 Important: Always base your decision on your governments official health and travel advice.

-We're getting close now to the halfway point of 2020 and the Corona virus still holds the world in its grip.
+We're getting close now to the end of summer 2020 and the Corona virus still holds the world in its grip.
+Summer did not slow it down as we all hoped.
 And we, as a destination travel blog, are immediately affected.
 Just as so many people with booked travel plans.

-We are not medically trained and don't want to advise for that matter in any way.
+We are not medically trained and don't want to advise for that matter in any way, shape or form.
 However, we also understand people might come to this website to find out more information about their (upcoming) trip to Holland and learn more about what is, and what isn't possible right now.

-It felt weird just to promote the beautiful side of Holland, while all this is going on in the world.
+It felt weird just to promote the beautiful side of Holland, while all this is going on in the world, and not addressing limitations that the Corona virus brings with it.
 That's why we created this page.
 We want to inform you about the current status from a tourists perspective.

 Official government travel advice is leading and changing almost by the minute